zetelight/Proj0-Hello/README.md

 - Start by forking this repository on github, then cloning onto your development machine.

-- Copy the credentials-skel.py file to credentials.py and fill in appropriately.
+- Copy the credentials-skel.ini file to credentials.ini and fill in appropriately.

 - Modify the program "hello.py" so that it prints "Hello